FACT-Finder-Web-Components/documentation/markdown/1.x/en/ff-products-per-page.md

 ## Overview
 This element lets the user set the number of products shown per page.
-The available options are predefined in the FACT-Finder backend.
+The available options are predefined in the FactFinder backend.
 We provide three different kinds of elements you can choose from.
 The `ff-products-per-page-select` is a native HTML `select` element.
 The `ff-products-per-page` is a custom-built dropdown element.
 And `ff-products-per-page-list` shows all options in a horizontal list next to each other.
 All three elements can be used with or without additional customization.